mpcooor/apps/README.md

-# Common
+# Apps

-This repository contains the code for some common libraries used between multiple parts of the Llama Wallet
+This repository the apps bundled inside the Llama Wallet.

 This project uses: